Malleefowl: Breeding

-Pairs occupy a territory, but usually roost and feed apart; their social behavior is sufficient to allow regular mating during the season and little else.
+Pairs occupy a territory, but usually roost and feed apart; their social behaviour is sufficient to allow regular mating during the season and little else.

 In winter, the male selects an area of ground, usually a small, open space between the stunted trees of the mallee, and scrapes a depression about 3 m across and just under 1 m deep in the sandy soil by raking backwards with his feet.
 In late winter and early spring, he begins to collect organic material to fill it with, scraping sticks, leaves, and bark into windrows for up to 50 m around the hole, and building it into a nest mound, which usually rises to about 0.6 m above ground level.
 The amount of litter in the mound varies; it may be almost entirely organic material, mostly sand, or any ratio in between.

 After rain, he turns and mixes the material to encourage decay, and if conditions allow, digs an egg chamber in August (the last month of the southern winter).
 The female sometimes assists with the excavation of the egg chamber, and the timing varies with temperature and rainfall.
 The female usually lays between September and February, provided enough rain has fallen to start organic decay of the litter.
 The male continues to maintain the nest mound, gradually adding more soil to the mix as the summer approaches (presumably to regulate the temperature).

 Males usually build their first mound (or take over an existing one) in their fourth year, but tend not to achieve as impressive a structure as older birds.
 They are thought to mate for life, and although the males stay nearby to defend the nests for nine months of the year, they can wander at other times, not always returning to the same territory afterwards.